lsgs/redcap-copy-data-on-save/README.md

 * The project to copy data *to*.
 Can be within the current project e.g. copying data to other events or fields.

 **Destination event name**
 * *Optional*: the unique event name of the event to copy data to in the destination.
+Alternatively, a field in the source project (within the trigger context) that will contain the unique event name to use.
 Leave empty if the destination is not longitudinal or to copy to the first event.

 **Field containing destination record id**
 * Field containing record id for destination project.
 The value from this field is used to locate the corresponding record in the destination project using the mechanism specified below.